-Almost everyone who is convicted of DUI in California is ordered to attend DUI school.
+the majority of people who are convicted due to a DUI in California is mandated to attend a DUI school.

 The order to attend DUI school is imposed on almost every convicted California DUI offender.